Boesackjnr/Voucher-To-Cash-App/README.md

-Voucher To Cash App. is an app that allows users/consumers to Liquidate SA Voucher into Cash including Airtime.

 # 💸 Voucher-To-Cash-App: Instant Liquidity

 **Premium Voucher-To-Cash-App Prototype**
 *Convert digital assets into bankable cash, instantly.*

-Voucher-To-Cash-App is a high-fidelity technical demonstration of a modern South African fintech solution.
+Voucher-To-Cash-App is a fidelity technical demonstration of a modern South African fintech solution.
 It bridges the gap between digital pre-paid assets (like 1Voucher, OTT, and cellular airtime) and traditional banking systems.

 ---